catkin/catkin_tools/docs/verbs/catkin_build.rst

     [build] Finished.
     [build] Runtime: 3 minutes and 54.6 seconds

-Since no packages were given as arguments, ``catkin build`` built all of the packages in the workspace.

-As shown above, after the build finishes, we now have a **build space** with a folder containing the intermediate build products for each package and a **devel space** with an FHS layout into which all the final build products have been written.
+After the build finishes, the **build space** contains directories containing the intermediate build products for each package, and the **devel space** contains an FHS layout into which all the final build products are written.

 .. code-block:: bash